mapsgeek/luaserv/README.md

 OPM
 ---

-Two libraries are installed during the Docker image building process :
+Five libraries are installed during the Docker image building process :

 * [lua-resty-http][5] : An HTTP Client
 * [pgmoon][6] : A PostgreSQL driver